gracehoward/blocktext.club/content/posts/post-02.md

 I'd love to implement a Mastodon server in an educational setting, but also with groups of friends who are willing to give it a shot.
 Something that strikes me as particularly important is widening the definition of what is possible by putting these tools in the hands of more people, not just the programmatically inclined, or an oligarchy of technocratic billionaires.
-Artists, activists, and educators all play a vital role in world building, particularly when it comes to imagining and working toward a more equitable future, tearing down barriers of accessibility, and impacting the lives of many, among effecting other transformative changes.
+Artists, activists, and educators all play vital roles in world building, particularly when it comes to imagining and working toward a more equitable future, tearing down barriers of accessibility, and impacting the lives of many, among other transformative changes.
-The more people who are aware of what is possible, the more we will see our online landscape reflect the interests of a wider range of people, rather than continuing to allow them to be shaped by profit-driven entities.
+The more people who are aware of what is possible, the more we may see our online landscape reflect the interests of a wider and more conscionable population, rather than continuing to allow them to be shaped by profit-driven entities.

 ---